PYTHOMATION/adwords_reports/README.md

 Freedan provides an alternative to **UI Scripts**, **Power Editor** by building on top of the **native Python client library** for Google AdWords.

-Especially when accounts become large, the first two solutions tend to get slow and painful to use.
+Especially when accounts become large, the former solutions tend to get slow and painful to use.
 Compared to UI Scripts, you have the freedom to test and integrate the code to your existing code base.
 Also, you won't encounter any of the limitations such as limited runtime, limited scheduling options, operation limits etc. since you can host it on your own.